allegro/allegro.tech/_posts/2016-03-14-professional-approach-pays-off.md

 aspects.

 _Dear developer!
 You will face deadlines.
 You will seek compromises.
 You will work under pressure.
-You will be tempted by exceptions.
 But the truth is that only you can guarantee that the product will work and be reliable.
 Any far-fetched compromise you accept is a serious threat.
 Just follow the best practices of software engineering to enjoy the results of your work.
 Smart decisions can change any difficult software development project into something definitely easier._